masonlai/FYP_WebApp_React/README.md

 # FYP_frontEnd

-### This is final year project (front-end) which is a website that allow public to create a memorial webpage at the website and upload texts, photos and videos to preserve fond memories of their lost loved ones.
+### This is a final year project (front-end) which is a website that allows the public to create a memorial webpage at the website and upload texts, photos and videos to preserve fond memories of their lost loved ones.

 ### [Youtube videos - user guide](https://www.youtube.com/watch?v=gD8Ym6qziEU&list=PLiGMtnKWDUEsIFv1X0fLrGj5zdvJCo1zl)